Alex Morgan: The greatest female footballer of all time? – DW – 09/06/2024

 A pioneer in women's sports

 She also showed football was a sport for mothers, returning to the professional game after the birth of her first child in 2020.
-Her second pregnancy at 35 coincided with her decision to quit all football.
+Her second pregnancy at 35 coincided with her decision to reitre.

 Morgan was also instrumental in the US women's team's push for equal pay with the men.
 Along with Rapinoe, she was one of the faces of a six-year lawsuit brought against US Soccer and in 2022 they won a $24 million settlement — with some of the money going to support girls at the start of their soccer careers.